AFNY Logo

 Metro Section Gets Vaporized in Bid for Profits

-The Times' editors, sick and tired of NYC's chronic problems, which they are unwilling to report fully about, finally abolished the Metro Section and banished it to back pages in the main news section, where it will attract less attention [a separate "New York" section will continue to appear in the Sunday paper, for now].
-This move appears to dovetail with Mayor Bloomberg's push to buy off and eliminate democracy as expressed by the term limits law, and with the bad regional news ensuing as the Times editors' beloved FIRE sector [finance, insurance, real estate] collapses due to the financial meltdown.
-The editors, as if to stick their thumbs in the eyes of their readers, ran a lead article on the very last day of a separate Metro section [Sunday, Oct 5, '08] entitled "Drab Setting, But Joyous Work: Making 2 Into 1" - yet another puff piece, this time about the Manhattan Marriage Bureau, by Fernanda Santos, probably an underpaid freelancer.
-As the paper steadily shrinks, sprouts more vomit-fluff and and advertorials, and increasingly insists readers go online for content, people are beginning to ask why they should pay $1.50 for this crap.
+The Times' editors, sick and tired of NYC's chronic problems, and for that matter, of "everyday New Yorkers" [ie the non-rich], finally abolished the Metro Section and banished it to back pages in the main news section, where it will attract less attention [a separate "New York" section will continue to appear in the Sunday paper, for now].
+This move appears to dovetail with Mayor Bloomberg's push to buy off and eliminate democracy as expressed by the term limits law, and also with the bad regional news ensuing as the Times editors' beloved FIRE sector [finance, insurance, real estate] collapses due to the financial meltdown.
+The editors, as if to stick their thumbs in the eyes of their readers, ran an audaciously titled lead article on the very last day of a separate Metro section [Sunday, Oct 5, '08] entitled "Drab Setting, But Joyous Work: Making 2 Into 1" - yet another puff piece, this time about the Manhattan Marriage Bureau, by Fernanda Santos, probably some underpaid freelancer.
+As the paper steadily shrinks, sprouts more famous-for-nothing celebrity vomit-fluff and advertorials, and increasingly pushes its readers to go online for content, people are beginning to ask why they should pay $1.50 for this.

 August 14, 2008 edition [Thursday]: